-Laurel Mathewson is a curate at St. Paul's Episcopal Cathedral in San Diego.
+Laurel Mathewson is co-vicar at St. Luke’s Episcopal Church in San Diego.

 Have you ever been inordinately annoyed by someone else's clothing?
 I have, and in my experience this is a classic indicator of what this week's Leviticus reading calls “hating someone in my heart.”
 When I'm repressing anger or frustration, I suddenly notice the hideously out-of-date belt my relative is wearing, or the way-too-short-in-every-inseam pantsuit my co-worker has on.
 The clothes are never the true offense, of course, but they send off alarms: time to speak up.

 - 1 of 2